31of 100

 Local tick habitat

-Wilkes-Barre Township is 48% natural land cover (42% forest, plus open and brushy areas) across its 3 sq mi, home to about 3,216 people.
+Wilkes-Barre Township is 48% natural land cover (41% forest, plus open and brushy areas) across its 3 sq mi, home to about 3,216 people.
 That makes it the 71st-most wooded of the 76 towns in Luzerne County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Luzerne County reports about 54 Lyme cases per 100,000 people a year, the 183rd-highest of 210 Northeast counties.
+Luzerne County reports about 54 Lyme cases per 100,000 people a year, in the top 13% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Wilkes-Barre Township's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Wilkes-Barre Township right now?

 Yes.
-Nymphs are questing, the highest-risk stage for people.
-In Wilkes-Barre Township, today's risk reads low (27/100).
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
+In Wilkes-Barre Township, today's risk reads low (31/100).
 Tick activity is low right now, but never zero.
 A quick check after time outdoors is still worth it.

 Nearby towns